kaby76/Trash/readme.md

 **Status: The toolset is still undergoing a major rewrite.
 Consider this toolkit as "pre-alpha".**

-**The repo [g4-scripts](https://github.com/kaby76/g4-scripts) contains a collections of Bash scripts. which use Trash. to check or find properties about Antlr grammars and parse trees.
-It is the best place to see Trash in action.
+**The repo [g4-scripts](https://github.com/kaby76/g4-scripts) contains a collections of Bash which use Trash.
+The repo also contains XQuery scripts that implement complex operations on a parse tree.
 You can also read about Trash details in [my blog](http://codinggorilla.com/).**

 Trash is a collection of ~40 command-line tools to analyze and transform